devyanshyadav/dev-components/src/dev-components-txt/uploader/dev-file-uploader/dev-file-uploader-tsx.txt

 "use client";
-import React, { useCallback, useState } from "react";
+import React, { useCallback, useState, useEffect } from "react";
 import { PiFilePdfFill } from "react-icons/pi";
 import { GoFileDirectoryFill } from "react-icons/go";
 import { MdImage } from "react-icons/md";